davidclarke-au/markdown-cv/index.md

 ### In review

 **D. M. Whipp** and T. A. Ehlers.
-Quantifying landslide frequency and sediment residence time in the Nepal Himalaya. *Science Advances*, submitted.
+Quantifying landslide frequency and sediment residence time in the Nepal Himalaya. *Science Advances*, in review.

 J. Schütt\* and **D. M. Whipp**.
 Controls on continental strain partitioning above an oblique subduction zone, Northern Andes. *Lithosphere*, in review.